nwn-dotnet/Anvil/README.md

 Other plugins are optional, but may be required to access some extension APIs.
 An exception will be raised if you try to use an extension without the dependent plugin loaded.

+For a step by step guide how to set up a local developement environment using your IDE of choice and windows. see [Development with Docker on Windows](Development_with_Docker_on_Windows.md).

 # Plugins & Services
 Adding module behaviours starts by creating your own plugin assembly (.dll).